Centers of Excellence in Genomic Science

 - A CEGS project may propose very substantial improvement in current technology, to increase throughput and decrease cost.

-- A CEGS may choose a cell, organism, tissue or pathway as an example on which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.
+- A CEGS may choose a cell, organism, tissue, pathway, or disease as a model system in which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.

 A CEGS is NOT: